Make WordPress Faster Using W3 Total Cache and Cloudflare

 Other options leave the default.

-You should leave everything as the default.
-Just you need to make sure these options contain the following numbers.
+It would be best if you left everything as the default.
+You need to make sure these options contain the following numbers.

 - Default lifetime of cache objects: 180 seconds